 - Supermassive volcanic eruption blows everything up.

-- Solar flare hits Earth
+- “Tiny” solar flare hits Earth

-- Earth-sized asteroid impacts Earth.
+- Earth-sized asteroid impacts Earth and you survive somehow.

 - Deterministic random-number generators fail worldwide and stock market systems crash, resulting in a The Purge-esque massacre ran by angry investors switching gears to run an international cheap hitman-for-hire business to regain lost capital.

-As of now we still don’t know how to theoretically control this theoretical Infinite Improbability Drive as our machine would probably be destroyed in a string of highly improbable events every time we tried to use it.
+As of now we still don’t know how to theoretically control this theoretical Infinite Improbability Drive because our machine would probably be destroyed in a string of highly improbable events every time we tried to use it.

 Imagine being able to wish anything and have it come true.